rqmartins73/bluexport/README.md

 <br>

 > [!NOTE]
 > ######  *This script can be run in crontab, in background or interactively.
-Depending of the run mode it will always make log in the file specified in parameter log_file of the bluexport.conf.*
+Depending of the run mode it will produce output to screen or not, but will always make log in the file specified in parameter log_file of the bluexport.conf.*

 ***